kse/ijvm-js/README.md

 containing code written by Kristian Høgsberg, and is distributed under the GPLv2 license.
 This license can be found in the respective repository.

-Copyright Kasper Sacharias Roos Eenberg <kse@mahavira.dk>
+Copyright 2015 by Kasper Sacharias Roos Eenberg